Peergos/book/src/features/sync.md

 > Run the sync dir command with the following args: -links secret/z59vuwzfFDomTEuyeEw7rkofcd2vt5EnVffmAy5fnQe9V9MG36ZiBVY/3615659421#QUq6mf4gz8uk -local-dirs $LOCAL_DIR

 Then to run the sync client with:
-> peergos sync dir -peergos-url https://peergos.net -links secret/z59vuwzfFDomTEuyeEw7rkofcd2vt5EnVffmAy5fnQe9V9MG36ZiBVY/3615659421#QUq6mf4gz8uk -local-dirs /path/to/local/dir
+> peergos sync dir -peergos-url https://peergos.net -links secret/z59vuwzfFDomTEuyeEw7rkofcd2vt5EnVffmAy5fnQe9V9MG36ZiBVY/3615659421#QUq6mf4gz8uk -local-dirs /path/to/local/dir -sync-local-deletes true -sync-remote-deletes true

 You can use the same link to sync on multiple different devices at the same time.
-You can also sync multiple pairs of directories, just use a comma separated list for the links and local-dirs arguments.
+You can also sync multiple pairs of directories, just use a comma separated list for the links, local-dirs, sync-local-deletes and sync-remote-deletes arguments.
 This will sync the dirs and check for changes every 30s.

 For more customisation you can use the following args: